aau-claaudia/hpc/README.md

 ### 2.1 Set up Git (first time only)

-Configure your Git identity (replace with your own name/email):
+Open a terminal and configure your Git identity (replace with your own name/email):

 ```bash
 git config --global user.name "Your Name"